xtellurian/xtellurian.github.io/README.md

 ## Publishing

-Via Github Pages.
+### Via Github Pages

 There's a GitHub action for auto-release.

+### Via Cloudflare Pages

+Cloudflare is connected to this repository